karsevar/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 print(final_problem(5))
 ```

-b) From what I can see this algorithm's time complexity can be described as O(n _ n^1/2) in that there is an initial for loop that goes through the elements within the
+b) From what I can see this algorithm's time complexity can be described as `O(n * n^1/2)` in that there is an initial for loop that goes through the elements within the
 range of n (example range(1, n+1), please keep in mind that the 0 value had to be
 skipped to avoid an infinite loop) and the nested while loop only goes through half
-of the range of n (as shown by the j _= 2 variable declaration).
+of the range of n (as shown by the `j *= 2` formula).
 With all of that considered, when converted to the short hand of big(O) notation the actual run time complexity is O(n^2)

 ```
 def first_question(n):